-The now-standard SWB questions that are regularly asked on large-scale social surveys were originally designed during the 1920s through 1970s by marriage researchers, education and personality psychologists, mental-health epidemiologists, gerontologists, and social-indicator researchers (Angner, 2011).
+personality psychologists, mental-health epidemiologists, gerontologists, and social-indicator researchers (Angner, 2011).
 These researchers had a variety of notions they intended to measure with these questions-but none designed their questions with the utility notions that economists have in mind when they use SWB data today.

-In this paper, we document that economists make a variety of assumptions, sometimes inconsistent with each other, about what utility notions are captured by SWB questions, and we argue that the conclusions that can be drawn from many of the applications of SWB data hinge on which assumption is made.
-Empirically, we evaluate the extent to which responses to existing SWB survey questions might correspond with any of the utility notions economists assume they represent.
-We find that, first, according to respondents' reported introspections, none of the SWB measures we studied, including both those based on standard happiness, life satisfaction, and ladder questions, and new ones that we devised, have the time profile of flow utility, forwardlooking utility, or lifetime utility.
+In this paper, we document that economists and other social scientists make a variety of assumptions, sometimes inconsistent with each other, about what utility notions are captured by SWB questions, and we argue that the conclusions that can be drawn from many of the applications of SWB data hinge on which assumption is made.
+Empirically, we evaluate the extent to which responses to existing SWB survey questions might correspond with any of the utility notions researchers assume they represent.
+We find that, first, according to respondents' reported introspective weights, none of the SWB measures we studied, including both those based on standard happiness, life satisfaction, and ladder questions, and new ones that we devised, have the time profile of flow utility, forward-looking utility, or lifetime utility.
 Second, none of the measures corresponds to self-centered utility but instead each incorporates concern for others, particularly one's family.
-At the same time, respondents' introspections consistently react as expected to differently worded SWB questions, a point we return to shortly.
+At the same time, respondents' weights consistently react as expected to differently worded SWB questions, a point we return to shortly.

 We also aimed to test the extent to which there is heterogeneity across respondents in the time horizons and social circles captured by their responses.
-Across sociodemographic groups, we find, first, substantial differences in introspections about time profiles and social circles.
-Second, we find that in some cases of comparing SWB across sociodemographic groups-such as younger vs. older-controlling for differences in social-circle introspections across respondents has a substantial impact on the estimated coefficient, even with our imperfect controls for introspection profiles.
+Across sociodemographic groups, we find, first, substantial differences in weights about time profiles and social circles.
+Second, we find that in some cases of comparing SWB across sociodemographic groups-such as younger vs. older-controlling for differences in social-circle weights across respondents has a substantial impact on the estimated coefficient, even with our imperfect controls for introspection profiles.